GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 ## Pathways to analysis

 no matter what data you are starting with, it is important that you have an idea of what outcomes you are looking for.

-for analysis we need:
+For analysis we need:
 - data set
 - clean data, transcibe, annotated
 - processed by a computational method

+### Processing methods

+Once the text is cleaned and formatted it can be computationally processed by a number of different methods, depending on your analysis needs.

+#### Natural language processing (NLP) techniques

+Natural language processing (NLP) is the branch of artificial intelligence (AI) that deals with training a computer to understand, process, and generate language.
+Search engines, machine translation services, and voice assistants are all powered by the technology. (https://www.cio.com/article/228501/natural-language-processing-nlp-explained.html view 19-01-2021)

+NLP tools break down text into analysable parts, these include:

+-	Tokenization - Split the text into sentences and sentences into words.
+Change to lowercase and remove punctuation.
+This is creates a 'bag of words' for analysis

+-	Part-of-speech tagging
+-	Shallow parsing
+-	Named entity extraction
+-	Syntactic parsing (Tsuruoka, n.d.)

+<<<<IMAGE HERE>>>>

 ## Computational Analysis